-You can also designate one or more successors.
+You can also name one or more successors.
 Successors are people who get the property if the beneficiaries die before you.

 TODDs can work best when they name only 1 or 2 people who get along well with each other.
-For example, if a TODD leaves a house to 4 children and the children are all married, then it would take the agreement of all 8 people (the children and their spouses) for a sale to go through or other change of title on the house.
+For example, if a TODD leaves a house to 4 children and the children are all married, then you need all 8 people (the children and their spouses) to agree.
+Like to sell the house or do a change of title on the house.
 This can get complicated.